After the 1.5 degree target

 Yet.

-The usual objection to carbon dioxide removal is about moral hazard.
-“If you create an ‘out’,” people say “polluters are just going to keep polluting!”
+The usual objection to focusing on low-cost long-duration carbon dioxide removal invokes moral hazard.
+“If you create a get out of jail free card” people say “polluters are just going to keep polluting!”

 Take heavy-trucking, to take just one out of dozens of possible examples.

-Big trucks need very big batteries, so electrifying heavy trucking is expensive.
+Electrifying big trucks requires big batteries, so decarbonizing heavy trucking is expensive.
 One study by Catalyst Climate suggests over the lifetime of a heavy truck, electrifying road haulage would stop a ton of carbon dioxide from being emitted at a cost of $50 per ton saved.

 Say your decarbonization budget is $50.
 With that much money, you could take five times more carbon dioxide out of the atmosphere if you had a $10/100 year ton than by buying that fancy electric truck.

-If we had a $10/100 year ton of carbon removal, insisting on higher cost mitigation options would mean up leaving five times as much CO2 in the atmosphere.
+Imagine a world where we do have a $10/100 year ton of carbon removal.
+In that world, insisting on high-cost emissions reductions over low-cost carbon removals would mean up leaving a bunch of CO2 in the atmosphere.
 Needlessly.

 “Well, Quico would say that,” you’re thinking, “his job is all about developing low-cost 100-year CDR.”
-But that’s backwards: I decided to work in this space because it’s the most important thing to do, not the other way around.
+But that’s backwards too: I decided to work in this space because it’s the most important thing to do, not the other way around!

-Really we should spend far more of our resources figuring out the ‘how’.
-Some researchers think you can do this with macroalgae — kelp or sargassum are the ones most often mentioned.
+Some researchers think the way forward is macroalgae — kelp or sargassum are the ones most often mentioned.
 The people I work with tend to focus more on microalgae — the invisible kind of microscopic seaweed scientists call phytoplankton.
 Some researchers think phytoplankton carbon would work better in cold waters — the biggest research group in the field is targeting the Gulf of Alaska.
 The approach I’ve focused more on would happen in warmer waters in the Pacific.
 Who knows who’ll turn out to have been right?

-The only way to find out who’s right is to try all these approaches in parallel: the kelp, the sargassum, the cold water phytoplankton, the warm water phytoplankton.
-If anything is going to bring us to a $10/100-year ton, it’s going to be in this space.
+The only way to find out who’s right is to try all these approaches in parallel: the kelp, the sargassum, the cold water phytoplankton, the warm water phytoplankton, all of it.
+If anything is going to yield a $10/100-year ton, it’s going to be in this space.